Frameworks and toolsSeleniumEmail testing

 Save an attachment to disk

-You can download and save attachments using the files.getAttachment and Files.write methods:
+You can download and save attachments using this sample code:

 Attachment firstAttachment = message.attachments().get(0);